neliva/Neliva.Security.Cryptography.PackageProtector/README.md

 * Reuse of key and nounce in stream ciphers is catastrophic.
 * The authentication tag is only 16 bytes.

 Block ciphers have their own issues such as padding oracle attacks.
 CBC mode provides a bit more safety in key/IV reuse and re-encryption of individual chunks.
 Algorithm performance is not a primary goal.
-PackageProtector uses *pad-then-mac-then-encrypt* mode with PKCS7 padding scheme.
+PackageProtector uses PKCS7 padding scheme in *pad-then-mac-then-encrypt* mode to guard against padding oracle attacks.